kubeshop/tracetest/docs/introduction.md

 # Introduction to Trace-Based Testing

-Trace Based Testing is a means of conducting deep integration or system tests by utilizing the rich data contained in a distributed system trace.
+Trace-Based Testing is a means of conducting deep integration or system tests by utilizing the rich data contained in a distributed system trace.

 ## What is a Distributed Trace?